 Don’t just randomly choose a domain name without having a clear business idea first.

 What Should It End With? (.Com vs .Net or .Org)

 SEO “gurus” might tell you that you absolutely must have a .com domain.
-They say that Google favors .com domains to the point that if you have a .com, you’ll show up in search engine results more.
+They claim Google favors .com domains to the point that if you have a .com, you’ll show up in search engine results more.

-This is simply not true.
+This isn’t true.
 Matt Cutts, who is the head of the web spam team at Google debunked this: